New York State sues Internet lender over 'exorbitant' loan rates

-NEW YORK, Aug 12 (Reuters) - New York Attorney General Eric Schneiderman sued an online lender on Monday that he accused of “scamming” consumers with interest rates so high that a borrower could eventually shell out more than $4,900 to repay a $1,000 loan.
+NEW YORK (Reuters) - New York Attorney General Eric Schneiderman sued an online lender on Monday that he accused of “scamming” consumers with interest rates so high that a borrower could eventually shell out more than $4,900 to repay a $1,000 loan.

 The company, Western Sky Financial LLC, claims ties to the Cheyenne River Sioux Tribe in South Dakota and immunity from state and federal law.

-Schneiderman, in a lawsuit filed in New York State court in Manhattan, accused the company of charging interest rates of as much as 355 percent to New Yorkers who took out personal lonas.
+Schneiderman, in a lawsuit filed in New York State court in Manhattan, accused the company of charging interest rates of as much as 355 percent to New Yorkers who took out personal loans.

 New York law prohibits most non-bank lenders not licensed by the state from charging more than 16 percent interest on small, unsecured loans.